What is the Museum of Outdoor Arts? Where is it located and what does the organization offer for its patrons?

 You may picnic in our outdoor spaces in Englewood.

 Special events at Marjorie Park will specify whether or not you may bring food and drink.
+Alcohol is never allowed within Marjorie Park, but may be purchased at most events.

 Do you have a cafe?